-- (ABed) Percentage of teachers, parents, and students who are satisfied that students model the characteristics of active citizenship - (ABed)Percentage of teachers, parents, and students agreement that: students are safe at school, are learning the importance of caring for others, are learning respect for others and are treated fairly in school. - (ABed) The overall percentage of students/First Nations, Metis and Inuit students who achieved the acceptable standard and standard of excellence on Provincial Achievement Tests and Diploma Exams - (ABed) Percentage of teachers, parents and students satisfied with the overall quality of basic education. - (WWSD) Survey of students, parents, teachers on learning over time, students being safe and included, ownership of learning, real-world learning, demonstration of learning - (WWSD) Student attendance
+- (ABed) Percentage of teachers, parents, and students who are satisfied that students model the characteristics of active citizenship - (ABed)Percentage of teachers, parents, and students agreement that their learning environments are welcoming, caring, respectful and safe - ABed)Percentage of teachers, parents, and students satisfaction with the overall quality of basic education. - (ABed) The overall percentage of students/First Nations, Metis and Inuit students who achieved the acceptable standard and standard of excellence on Provincial Achievement Tests - (ABed) Percentage of teachers, parents and students satisfied with the overall quality of basic education. - (WWSD) Survey of students, parents, teachers on learning over time, students being safe and accepted, demonstration of learning - (WWSD) Student attendance